 There might be some issues with such prospects, for example, they have different preferences, or your lead generation techniques might need refining.
 Whatever the case, it can help you to figure out whether you are chasing unqualified prospects or not.

 Assume you have an electronic repair shop.
 You receive many calls from customers looking for electronic products; it's an indication that you must calibrate your marketing campaigns because somewhere, you are targeting the wrong leads!

-Separating unqualified prospects from the qualified ones is a daunting task, but marketing automation can be the solution for accelerating your lead identifying process by eliminating manual tasks and steering your efforts in the right direction.
+Separating unqualified prospects from qualified ones is a daunting task, but marketing automation can be the solution for accelerating your lead-identifying process by eliminating manual tasks and steering your efforts in the right direction.

 Identifying the sales-ready or qualified leads is one of the most significant elements of the marketing process.
 When you understand which specific leads to chase, closing deals becomes a piece of cake!

 Whether you are doing business in the brick repair or eCommerce niche, low-quality leads will hamper your growth and block future success.